LoggingNewMemory/CorinThermalExtra/README.md

 By: Kanagawa Yamada

-Huge thanks to: MTKVest Team
+Huge thanks to: MTKVest Team & Devs

-Channelog:
-- Initial Release

-Known Issue:
-- Reboot for the first time after installing will be doubled (not a bootloop)